-It is strongly recommended that students get started on finding and securing a placement early, in order to get a suitable location.
-Any questions on your work description should be discussed with the Program Coordinator or the Co-operative Education & Placement Officer, prior to accepting the co-op.
+It is strongly recommended to get started on finding and securing a placement early, in order to get a suitable location.
+Any questions on the work description should be discussed with the Program Coordinator or the Co-operative Education & Placement Officer, prior to accepting the co-op.